cosmos/ibc/spec/app/ics-021-nft-transfer/README.md

 ### Data Structures

-Only one packet data type is required: `NonFungibleTokenPacketData`, which specifies the denomination, amount, sending account, and receiving account.
+Only one packet data type is required: `NonFungibleTokenPacketData`, which specifies the class id, class uri, token id, token uri, sending account, and receiving account.

 ```typescript
 interface NonFungibleTokenPacketData {